 - 1. The school's annual calendar as reported in EMIS against the actual operating calendar; - 2.
 The school's reporting in hours and the effect on the calculation of the FTE: - 3.
 The role of FTE Adjustment Report and how the school can use it; - 4.
 Flagging and modification procedures; - 5.
 The role of the area coordinator in general and in the resolution of flags; - 6.
 Funding timeline and payment reporting; - 7.
 ETRs and IEPs, disability conditions and corresponding funding category codes; - 8.
 The FTE review process and the use of the Monitoring System; - 9.
 Original source documents for documenting attendance; - 10.
 Calamity days and make-up days; - 11.
 Written enrollment and attendance policies; - 12.
 Credit flexibility; kindergarten early entrance and/or acceleration policies, if applicable; - 13.
 Use of the EMIS Manual, as necessary; - 14.
 Ohio Attendance laws (habitual truancy, excessive absences, chronic absenteeism); Attendance policies for e-schools who do not operate Dropout Prevention and Recovery programs; - 15.
 Residency verification process; - 16.
-If a high school, College Credit Plus and career-technical education funding; and - 17.
+If a high school, College Credit Plus and career-technical education funding; - 17.
+Reporting riders for schools that provide their own transportation; and - 18.
 Any questions that you may have.